Just War (novel)

 Just War is a novel by Lance Parkin from the Virgin New Adventures.
 The New Adventures were based on the long-running British science fiction television series Doctor Who.
 The novel featured the characters of the Seventh Doctor, Bernice Summerfield (known as Benny), Chris Cwej and Roz Forrester.

-The story is set in Nazi Germany-occupied Guernsey, a rare example of part of the British Isles being 'colonised' by another power.
+The story is set in Nazi Germany-occupied Guernsey, an example of invasion literature.

 Plot

-The Doctor and his companions land in German-occupied Guernsey in 1941 where the Nazis are pursuing a top-secret weapon which could change the course of the war.
+The Doctor and his companions land in German-occupied Guernsey in 1941 where the Nazis are pursuing a top-secret weapon - indirectly inspired by the Doctor himself after a passing conversation years earlier with a German scientist - which could change the course of the war.

 Continuity

 The novel features a predecessor to UNIT called "LONGBOW".
 In a thread on the Usenet group rec.arts.drwho as to what this stood for, Parkin admitted he had only got as far as "League Of Nations Global..."
 He accepted Chris Schumacher's suggestion of "League Of Nations Global Bizarre Occurrences Watch".